wangyi-fudan/wyhash/manuscript.md

 uint64_t wyrand(void);
 ```

 wyrand uses a 64-bit state which is updated by adding a prime p0 on each round.
-The state is quickly hashed to produce an output.
+The state is simply hashed to produce an output.

 ```C
 *seed += p0;